Business Deposit Account Agreement

 30. Stop Payments.

-Stop Payments on Checks.
+–Stop Payments on Checks.
 If you request us to stop payment on a check you have written, you will give written or other confirmation as allowed by us within 14 days of making the request.
 If you fail to confirm an oral stop payment request within the 14 days, unless our policy provides otherwise, we reserve the right to cancel the request.
-Your stop payment request must describe the item or account with reasonable certainty and we must receive the request in a time and way that gives us a reasonable opportunity to act on it.
-A stop payment on a check you have written will remain in effect until the earlier of 1) six months, or 2) until we receive written revocation of the stop payment.
-If the item on which a Stop Payment Order has been placed has not yet cleared or been returned to you by the payee, you may renew the Stop Payment Order for an additional six months by providing a request to us in a record or writing within the time period the Stop Payment Order is in effect.
-Our acceptance of a stop payment request does not constitute a representation by us that the item has not already been paid or that we have had a reasonable opportunity to act on the request.
+Your stop payment request must describe the check or account with reasonable certainty and we must receive the request in a time and way that gives us a reasonable opportunity to act on it.
+A stop payment on a check you have written will remain in effect until the earlier of 1) six months or other time period not less than six months as specified in the Stop Payment Order, or 2) until we receive written revocation of the stop payment.
+If the check on which a Stop Payment Order has been placed has not yet cleared or been returned to you by the payee, you may renew the Stop Payment Order for an additional six months by providing a request to us in a record or writing within the time period the Stop Payment Order is in effect.
+Our acceptance of a stop payment request does not constitute a representation by us that the check has not already been paid or that we have had a reasonable opportunity to act on the request.
 We may accept a stop payment request on lost or stolen checks, whether a single check or series, unless our policy requires we open a new account for you to ensure your security.
 Written communication includes communication by electronic record.

-Stop Payments on ACH Debits.
+–Stop Payments on ACH Debits.
 A Stop Payment Order may be placed on either a one-time debit transfer or on a multiple debit entry transfer.
 If you request a Stop Payment Order on an Electronic Check Conversion or other one-time debit transfer, we must receive the request, orally or in a record or writing, in a period of time that provides us a reasonable opportunity to act on it prior to acting on the debit entry, otherwise the Stop Payment Order shall be of no effect.
 If you requested a stop payment on a multiple or future debit entry transfer, we must receive the Stop Payment Order, orally or in a record or writing, at least three business days before a scheduled debit entry.
 Requests to stop all future payments on an ACH debit transfer may require additional documentation to be supplied to us.
 Oral stop payment orders are binding on us for 14 calendar days only, unless our policy provides otherwise, and must be confirmed by you in a record or writing within that period.
-A Stop Payment Order on an ACH debit remains in effect until the earlier of 1) your withdrawal of the Stop Payment Order, 2) the return of the debit entry, or, where a Stop Payment Order is applied to more than one debit entry under a specific authorization involving a specific payee (Originator), the return of all such debits, or 3) six months from the date of the Stop Payment Order, unless you renew the Stop Payment Order.
+A Stop Payment Order on an ACH debit remains in effect until the earlier of 1) your withdrawal of the Stop Payment Order, 2) the return of the debit entry, or, where a Stop Payment Order is applied to more than one debit entry under a specific authorization involving a specific payee (Originator), the return of all such debits, or 3) six months from the date of the Stop Payment Order, or other time period not less than six months as specified in the Stop Payment Order, unless you renew the Stop Payment Order.
 You may renew the Stop Payment Order for an additional six months to prevent the transfer from being paid by providing a request to us within the time period the Stop Payment Order is in effect.
 When a stop is placed on a multiple or future debit entry transfer, we may require your confirmation in a record or writing stating that you have canceled your authorization for the transfer with the payee (a Stop Payment Order does not revoke authorization).
 Written communication includes communication by electronic record.

-The Stop Payment Order shall be governed by the provisions of Article 4A of the Uniform Commercial Code as adopted by the state in which the account is opened, the Electronic Fund Transfer Act (Regulation E), NACHA Operating Rules, and any applicable state law.
+The Stop Payment Order shall be governed by the provisions of Article 4A of the Uniform Commercial Code as adopted by the state in which the account is opened, the Electronic Fund Transfer Act (Regulation E), Nacha Operating Rules, and any applicable state law.
 You may be charged a fee every time you request a Stop Payment Order and for each Stop Payment Order renewal you make.
 You understand that we may accept the stop payment request from any of the joint owners of the account regardless of who signed the check or authorized the transfer.
 A release of the Stop Payment Order may be made only by the person who initiated the stop payment request.

 31. Statements.
 We will provide you with a periodic statement showing the account activity.
 The last address you supply us in writing will be deemed the proper address for mailing this statement to you.
 You must exercise reasonable care in reviewing your statement and reasonable promptness in notifying us of any discrepancies, such as alterations or forged or unauthorized signatures, even if by the same wrongdoer.
 You must notify us within 30 days after we mail or otherwise make the statement available to you of any discrepancies, except for transfers governed by the Wire Transfer Agreement.
 If you fail to notify us with reasonable promptness, you will have no claim against us to the extent permitted by law.
 Additionally, you agree that we will not be liable for discrepancies reported to us after one year after we mail or otherwise make the statement or items available to you, even if we failed to exercise reasonable care.
 If you do not receive a statement from us because you have failed to claim it or have supplied us with an incorrect address, we may stop sending your statements until you specifically make written request that we resume sending your statements and you supply us with a proper address.